XP-Tekurai99/Ocean-Academy/Data DeFi/Ch3_CreationofaDatatokenonOceanMarket.md

 ![image](https://user-images.githubusercontent.com/110959584/196006704-fe8cd6e7-270b-40a5-84c0-a102071a3443.png)

-# Make Your Data Accessible.
+# Make Your Data Accessible
 The data should be accessible through a URL.
 Files can be hosted anywhere as long as no extra authentication is needed on the host platform; it could be on AWS, Google Drive, IPFS, your own website, etc. The data is never stored on the blockchain, only the metadata and the encrypted URL are.
 As you can see in this example of token creation, no personally identifiable information is stored on the blockchain